Scatter

 Configuring your chart

-• Choose your dataset and the field name you wish to display.
+name you wish to display. - Specify the

-• Select the most appropriate unit from the dropdown menu for the X-axis.
-Ordinal setting categorizes the attribute's values, while linear allows for more flexibility.
+from the dropdown menu for the X-axis.
+Ordinal setting categorizes the attribute's values, while linear allows for more flexibility. - Choose the

 Example